adityayadav0111/sms-email-spam-classifier/README.md

 └── README.md               # Project documentation (this file)
 ```

-## 🤝 Contributing
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

-1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/YourFeature`).
-3. Commit your Changes (`git commit -m 'Add your feature'`).
-4. Push to the Branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

 ## 👨‍💻 Author
 Developed by **Aditya Yadav**.
 If you have any questions or suggestions, feel free to reach out via GitHub or email.

-## 📄 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify this as per your needs and add any additional details specific to your project!